-There were fourteen meetings of the Board of Directors during the fiscal year ended December 31, 2017.
+There were twenty meetings of the Board of Directors during the fiscal year ended December 31, 2018.
 Our independent directors also had regularly scheduled executive sessions.
-During the fiscal year ended December 31, 2017, each director attended at least 75% of the aggregate of all meetings of the Board of Directors and meetings of the committees on which the director served during the period in which he served as a director.
+During the fiscal year ended December 31,

+2018, each director attended at least 75% of the aggregate of (i) all meetings of the Board of Directors and (ii) all meetings of the committees on which the director served during the period in which he served as a director, other than Amir Nashat, Sc.D.